Benefits and tax credits when you’ve lost your job

 Welfare and educational grants

-If you’re on a low income, there may be some support available through welfare and educational grants from charities.
+If you’re on a low income, there might be some support available through welfare and educational grants from charities.

 If your circumstances change